freedomofpress/securedrop/docs/development/setup_development.rst

 Docker and our Ansible playbooks can provision these environments on either virtual machines or physical hardware.

-.. note:: SecureDrop is written in Python 2.
-We plan to migrate to
+.. note:: SecureDrop is written in Python 3 only.
-          Python 3 in a future release.
-Please use a Python 3 virtualenv for development, while ensuring that your changes are compatible with both Python 3 and Python 2, to ensure they work in production and CI, both of which use Python 2.7.

 Quick Start
 -----------